skip to content

 A person adding a circle to a long password with the text

-Using strong passwords or passphrases help protect your online accounts from cyber criminals.
+Using strong, unique passwords or passphrases help protect your online accounts from cyber criminals.
 Strong passwords/passphrases serve as the first line of defense for protecting your financial information, and sensitive or personal information.

-Using weak, simple passwords for your work or personal accounts – or using the same password for multiple accounts – is like locking your front door but leaving the key in the lock.
-Weak, simple passwords are easy for cyber criminals to hack.
+Avoid using weak, short passwords for your work or personal accounts because they're easy for cybercriminals to guess.
+Also, don't use the same password for multiple accounts.
+Doing that is like locking your front door but leaving the key in the lock.

 What you can do

-Seven tips to help keep your accounts and devices more secure:
+Seven tips to protect your accounts and devices:

-• A strong passphrase uses multiple random words, numbers, and special characters.
+• A strong password or passphrase uses multiple random words, special characters, numbers, and is at least 14 characters long.

 Green check box over a phone, laptop, tablet, and monitor displaying a lock icon.